naeimzarei/fashionxproject/README.md

 npm run test-unit
 ```

 This will run JavaScript unit testing.
 It also outputs coverage details.
+Ensure that the server is running prior to executing the unit tests (npm run start).

 ``` bash
 npm install -g nightwatch